microsoft/vcpkg-docs/vcpkg/examples/adding-usage.md

 description: Learn about supplying specific usage instructions in ports ms.date: 2/16/2023
 ---
-## How to: Add an explicit usage file to a port.
+# Add an explicit usage file to a port.

 `vcpkg` generates usage text for users who install particular ports, if the user names that specific port.
 For example: